grafana/pyroscope/examples/tracing/jaeger/README.md

 ## OTel Tracing integration example

+**NOTE: This example is just a Proof-of-concept at the moment.
+There is ongoing efforts to create an offical opentelemetry profiling signal and this example will be update to reflect that once it is approved**

 Currently this integration is supported for:
 - Go: [OTel Profiling Go](https://github.com/pyroscope-io/otel-profiling-go)
 - Java: [OTel Profiling Java](https://github.com/pyroscope-io/otel-profiling-java)